 For anyone struggling with substance use disorder, the stress of the holidays can be overwhelming, but those diagnosed with co-occurring Seasonal Affective Disorder (SAD) can find it especially challenging.

-Seasonal Affective Disorder is a type of seasonal depression that is fairly common during the long winter months.
+Seasonal Affective Disorder (SAD) is a type of seasonal depression that is fairly common during the long winter months.
 It has close ties to other co-occurring conditions such as substance use disorder.

 Some of the signs and symptoms of SAD include: